Target Recalls Wooden Toys Because Of Possible Choking Hazard

 This is not the first time Target has issued recalls on toys.
 In 2018, the company recalled Hauck brand Go-Karts because the steering wheel on the go-kart could detach from the unit or break or crack while in use, posing a hazard to young children, according to Target’s product recall page.

-2017 was a particularly bad year for Target in regard to recalls.
+The year 2017 was a particularly bad year for Target in regard to recalls.
 The company had to recall about 587,000 Kids Preferred brand wind-up musical toys, because part of the wind-up mechanism could detach, posing a choking hazard.
-That same year, over 500,000 water absorbing toys were recalled because if swallowed, they could cause intestinal obstructions, which could be life threatening.
+That same year, over 500,000 water-absorbing toys were recalled because if swallowed, they could cause intestinal obstructions, which could be life-threatening.
 These toys were especially dangerous because surgery would be required to remove them.

 In addition, a magnetic tic-tac-toe game was recalled because small pieces could become detached and swallowed.
 About 500,000 wind-up toy frogs were also recalled that year because the button batteries could turn into projectiles when being changed.